-Welcome to the official website of Justice for men & boys (and the women who love them) – J4MB – the only political party in the English-speaking world campaigning for an end to the state’s assaults on men’s and boys’ human rights.
+Welcome to the official website of Justice for men & boys (and the women who love them) – J4MB – the only political party in the English-speaking world campaigning for an end to state assaults on men’s and boys’ human rights.

 We’re planning to change the face of British politics.

-We’re currently engaged in drafting our general election manifesto, and we’ll publish it on this website in due course.
+We’re currently engaged in drafting our general election manifesto, and we expect to publish it in November.
 We’ll be making proposals in the following areas:

 2. Genital mutilation

-12. Anonymity for those suspected of sexual assaults
+15. Anonymity for those suspected of having committed sexual offences

 For over 30 years, men’s and boys’ human rights have been assaulted by politicians pandering to the demands of women driven by misandry (the hatred of men) – feminist MPs, as well as feminists in key positions in state institutions.